$18 Million Jury Verdict for San Diego Family.Read More →

 The elderly population is particularly vulnerable to abuse and has enacted special elder abuse laws and protections.
 We handle cases of elder abuse and medical malpractice on a contingency fee basis, which means you don’t have to worry about paying legal fees unless we obtain compensation for your loved one.

 At Vaage Law, every single person in the firm works on your case.
-With almost 150 years of combined legal experience and more than $175 million recovered for our clients, our track record speaks for itself.
+With almost 150 years of combined legal experience and more than $190 million recovered for our clients, our track record speaks for itself.
 We are here to help get your life back on track.
+Reach out online or at (619) 338-0505.

 Proudly Representing San Diego Residents

-Typically, immediate family members, including spouses, children, and sometimes parents, are typically eligible to file an elder abuse lawsuit.
+Typically, immediate family members, including spouses, children, and sometimes parents, are eligible to file an elder abuse lawsuit.
 In rare exceptions, non-familial guardians may exert their right to a claim.

 Do I need an initial consultation?